-Other activities will continue to be reviewed by staff after the candidate has successfully completed the education, examination and experience requirements for certification.
+Other activities will continue to be reviewed after the candidate has successfully completed the education, examination and experience requirements for certification.
 These activities will include customer complaints, arbitrations and other civil proceedings, criminal convictions for non-violent crimes that occurred more than five years ago, misdemeanour convictions, and employer reviews and terminations.

-FPSC will continue to require candidates for CFP certification and CFP professionals to disclose identified matters on the declarations section of the initial and renewal CFP certification applications.
+FPSC will continue to require candidates for CFP certification and CFP professionals to disclose identified matters on the declarations section of the initial CFP certification and renewal applications.